Xavier Léon-Dufour

 In the years 1948-1957 he was a lecturer of the Holy Bible in the Jesuit theological faculty of Enghien in Belgium.
 From there, he moved to Lyon-Fourvière.
 He was a consultor of the Pontifical Biblical Commission in Rome and a member of the New Testament study society - Studiorum Novi Testamenti Societas.
 He published in theological magazines: "Recherches de Science Religieuse" and "New Testament Studies".

-He is best known for his Vocabulary of Biblical Theology, published in 1962, a work that remains, fifty years later, a reference book for students in theology.
-He has done important work on the synoptic gospels and on the gospel according to John.
+He is best known for his 'Vocabulary of Biblical Theology'.
+This work, published in 1962, remains, fifty years later, a reference book for students in theology.
+He also did important work on the synoptic gospels and on the gospel according to John.
 He took part in the doctrinal controversies that followed the Second Vatican Council.